The complexity of smooth words over binary alphabets: Preliminaries

 \begin{definition} Over a binary alphabet $\mathpzc{A}$, we define the map

-where $cut(p) = $, with the convention that $D(\varepsilon) = \varepsilon$. \end{definition}
+where $\textup{cut}'(p) = $, with the convention that $D(\varepsilon) = \varepsilon$. \end{definition}

 The map $D$ happens to be identical to $\mathcal{D}_f$ when $a = b-1$, but not anymore when $a < b-1$.
-The consequence is that the set of "f-smooth words" defined by $D$ is bigger than $\mathcal{C}_f^\infty$ (hence $\rho' > \rho$) and contains finite words that cannot occur in smooth words, as illustrated in the following example.
+The consequence is that the set of "smooth words" defined by $D$ is bigger than $\mathcal{C}_f^\infty$ (hence $\rho' > \rho$) and contains finite words that cannot occur in smooth sequences, as illustrated in the following example.